hasura/ndc-postgres/docs/architecture.md

 The query engine's job is to take a `QueryRequest`, which contains information about the query a user would like to run, translate it to PostgreSQL SQL, execute it against the database, and return the results as a `QueryResponse`.

-One place in particular that uses the Query Engine is the `/query` endpoint (defined in the `ndc-hub` repository).
+One place in particular that uses the Query Engine is the `/query` endpoint (defined in the `ndc-sdk-rs` repository).

 `/query` endpoints receives a `QueryRequest`, and calls the `translate` function from the Query Engine with it and with the information about the tables tracked in the metadata to receive and `ExecutionPlan`.